 Anyone Proxy

 The Anyone Proxy is live on NPM!
-It allows you to tunnel calls on your command line (Terminal on Mac, CommandPrompt or PowerShell on Windows) through the
+It allows you to tunnel calls on your command line (Terminal on Mac, CommandPrompt or PowerShell on Windows).

 Installation